1709 – Hot air balloon demonstrated

 Jean Lenoir invents an internal combustion engine.

-1861 – President Lincoln created the U.S. Army Civilian Balloon Corps in June 1861
+June, President Lincoln creates the U.S. Army Civilian Balloon Corps

 Linus Yale invents the Yale lock or cylinder lock.

-The serfdom of Russian peasants was abolished by the proclamation of Tsar Alexander II in response to over 700 peasant uprisings since 1826.
+The serfdom of Russian peasants was abolished by the proclamation of Tsar Alexander II after 700+ peasant uprisings since 1826.

-Richard Jordan Gatling invents a rapid-firing multiple-barrel firearm, it used metallic cartridges, gravity feed ammunition and first saw use during the American Civil War.
+Richard Jordan Gatling invents a rapid-firing multiple-barrel firearm, it used paper cartridges and gravity feed ammunition.

 Alfred Nobel invents dynamite.